OPEC, allies agree to deepen oil output cuts

-VIENNA/LONDON (Reuters) - OPEC and allies led by Russia on Thursday agreed one of the deepest output cuts this decade to prevent oversupply in a deal that will apply for the first three months of 2020.
+VIENNA/LONDON (Reuters) - OPEC and allies led by Russia on Thursday agreed one of the deepest output cuts this decade to prevent oversupply in a deal that will apply for an unexpectedly short period of the first three months of 2020.

-The Organization of the Petroleum Exporting Countries (OPEC) is meeting to discuss policy in Vienna.
-On Friday OPEC will meet with Russia and other producers, a group known as OPEC+.
+The Organization of the Petroleum Exporting Countries (OPEC) began a meeting to discuss policy in Vienna at 1630 GMT.
+On Friday, OPEC will meet with Russia and other producers, a group known as OPEC+.

-Existing supply curbs of 1.2 million barrels per day, aimed at supporting oil prices and preventing excess supply, are set to expire in March.
+Existing supply curbs of 1.2 million barrels per day, aimed at supporting oil prices and preventing a global glut, are set to expire in March.

 Russian Energy Minister Alexander Novak said a panel of energy ministers including Saudi Arabia and Russia had recommended OPEC+ deepen the cuts by 500,000 bpd.
 A cut of 1.7 million bpd would amount to 1.7% of global supply.